nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The activity diagram shows the workflow when a `search` command is executed:

 ![Activity Diagram for Search Command](images/SearchActivityDiagram.png)

+#### Design consideration:

+##### Aspect: Whether to use prefix in the search command.

+* **Alternative 1 (current choice):** Use prefix to indicate the aspect to be searched.
+    * Pros: Results in a more accurate search result.
+    * Cons: Less flexibility.

+* **Alternative 2:** Search using general keywords without use of prefix.
+    * Pros: Allows for a more general search which searches through all the contact's details.
+Easier to implement, less prone to errors.
+    * Cons: Less accurate search result due to nature of contact details.
+      For example a student's name and a guardian's name might be the same.

 ### \[Proposed\] Undo/redo feature